 The per unit operating cost of a project is determined as follows: (Total Operating Expenses - Property Taxes - Operating Reserves) ÷ Number of Units.
 The Bank allows a minimum annual operating cost of \$1,250 per unit.
 Projects that anticipate annual per unit operating expenses of less than \$1,250 must provide detailed justification for the amount of the projected expenses.
-Projects including annual per unit operating expenses greater than \$5,000, except for Alaska and Hawaii where the maximum is \$8,000, must provide additional explanation justifying such costs.
+Projects including annual per unit operating such costs.
 The Bank judges estimated expense levels for reasonableness on a case-by-case basis, based on the type of project and the nature of the population to be served.
 Whenever possible, a project's actual operating history should be used to justify proposed operating costs.
-The Bank recognizes operating expenses may vary based on many factors, including, but not limited to, the geographic location of the project and the nature of the housing to be provided.

-f) Debt Coverage Ratio/Cash Flow

-The debt coverage ratio for a project is calculated as follows: Net Operating Income ÷ Total Debt Service Payments.
-The Bank will accept a debt coverage ratio up to a maximum of 1.40 or a pro forma where anticipated cash flow does not exceed 15 percent of gross income.
+The Bank recognizes operating expenses may vary based on many factors, including, but not limited to, the geographic location of the project and the nature of the project f) Debt Coverage Ratio/Cash Flow maximum of 1.40 or a pro forma where anticipated cash flow does not exceed 15 percent of gross income.
 Projects in which the debt coverage ratio or cash flow exceeds these limits must provide justification why additional debt cannot be supported.
 Debt service payments for sponsor loans should not be reflected on the housing pro forma.